flatironinstitute/finufft/docs/index.rst

 * **Automated kernel parameters**.
 Unlike many competitors, we do not force the user to worry about kernel choice or parameters.
 The user simply requests a desired relative accuracy, then FINUFFT chooses parameters that achieve this accuracy as fast as possible.

 * **Simplicity**.
-We have simple interfaces that perform a NUFFT with a single command---just like an FFT---from seven common languages/environments.
+We provide interfaces that perform a NUFFT with a single command---just like an FFT---from seven common languages/environments.
 For advanced users we also have "many vector" interfaces that can be much faster than repeated calls to the simple interface with the same points.
 Finally (like NFFT3) we have a "guru" interface for maximum flexibility, in all of these languages.

 For technical details on much of the above see our :ref:`papers <refs>`.
 Note that there are other tasks (eg, transforms on spheres, inverse NUFFTs)